Wild Pheasant lysine-arginine content for herpes management

 Category Overview

 Poultry is a lean meat that is high in protein and lysine.
-Poultry can help inhibit or reduce the severity of herpes outbreaks, as lysine can prevent the replication of the herpes virus.
+Poultry can help inhibit or relieve the severity of herpes outbreaks, as lysine can inhibit the replication of the herpes virus.
 Poultry also contains iron, phosphorus, and vitamin B6, which are important for energy production and red blood cell formation.
 Chicken and turkey are some of the poultry that have more lysine than arginine with usually around 30% to 40% more.

 Practical Recommendations